davelandry/missionnutrition/_pages/services.md

 layout: services
 ---

-We are Registered Dietitians who specialize in online delivery of services related to:
+We are Registered Dietitians who specialize in online and telephone delivery of services related to:

 * Weight Loss and Management
 * Pre-Diabetes, Diabetes, and Heart Health